- Timely file accurate proofs of claim for prepetition arrearage;

 In the event that a mortgage company does not comply with the foregoing, an aggressive debtor’s counsel can move for Rule 3002.1(i) sanctions; Section 105 sanctions under the Court’s inherent powers; contempt of confirmation order; Section 524(i) violation; FDCPA or FCCPA violation of consumer statutes; FCRA violation for erroneous credit reporting; TILA prompt crediting rule violation; RESPA notice of error violation; Florida’s Deceptive and Unfair Trade Practices Act violation; or simply a breach of implied covenant of good faith and fair dealing.
 Many of the these avenues also provide for the payment of debtor’s counsel’s attorney’s fees.

 When hiring a bankruptcy attorney, it’s important to select counsel who is knowledgeable, experienced and who has the time to pursue things like this for the best overall result.
-For additional information, please see our website at Christie D. Arkovich, P.A. and/or contact us to set a free consultation.
+For additional information, please see our website at Arkovich Law. and/or contact us to set a free consultation.